 This article of time-tested tips to predict the weather was brought to by RedLedge, the makers of hiking rain pants with a durable design that can handle even the most brutal of rainstorms and unpredictable weather.

 We often turn to weather apps to decide how to aptly dress or to plan for heavy rain or snow.
 But while in the backcountry, you may not have service to conveniently get the weather in just a few taps.
 By observing your surroundings, and tuning into nature’s clues, as well as remembering a few old sayings, you can predict the weather without relying on your phone.
 We’ve collected 13 old-fashioned ways to predict the weather, including sayings and clues in nature with ancient etymologies from the wisdom of farmers, shepherds and sailors.
+And if you’re looking for a modern way to predict the weather, be sure to check out Midland‘s NOAA Weather Radios.

 13 Old-Fashioned Ways to Predict the Weather